asnibir/asnibir/README.md

 # Hi there 👋, I'm Abu Shaikh Nibir
-🚀 Software Engineer | 🤖 Highly Interested in ML & AI | ⚽ Football Enthusiast
+🚀 Software Engineer | 🤖 Highly Interested in ML & AI

 ## 🌟 About Me